MLB.com—June 4, 2009

 "Unfortunately it's a mismatch between what your functional requirements are in your sport and your physiological capacity in your hip joint," Kelly said.
 "If there's a mismatch you can try to do things ... but those things are things that athletes probably aren't going to want to do because it will affect their performance.
 I think it's identifying the problem and treating it before there's any permanent damage."

-Read the full story at mlb.com.
+This story originally appeared at mlb.com.